oz123/mate-de-gentoo/README.md

 ## Goodies

  * I added some other packages here which are not officially mate.
-These are packages which I see fit, and that belong IMHO to the mate eco-systemonly (for example the mate-dock-applet).
+These are packages which I see fit, and that belong IMHO to the mate eco-system (for example the mate-dock-applet).

 ## Contributing ebuilds